-The goal of the Estero Economic Excellence Outreach Council (EEEOC) is to engage as many talented and experienced businesspersons who call Estero their home, or their second home, to actively support the efforts of southwest Florida institutions to grow and diversify the economy and otherwise improve the quality of life of the residents of the region.
+The goal of the Economic Outreach Council (EOC) is to engage as many talented and experienced businesspersons who call Estero their home, or their second home, to actively support the efforts of southwest Florida institutions to grow and diversify the economy and otherwise improve the quality of life of the residents of the region.

 - Entrepreneurship Support – Support the FGCU Institute for Entrepreneurship’s Need for Mentors and Other Needs as they Emerge

 - Elementary and Secondary Student Support – Support the Lee County School District’s Need for Guest Career Councilors etc.

 - Village Center Vision Development and Implementation – Work with the Village of Estero to Develop a Consensus Village Center Vision and to Assist in its Implementation

 To further our mission, the members of the EOC will work with the Village of Estero, Bonita Springs Estero Economic Development Council, Lee Health, Hertz, Collier’s International and other area businesses and institutions to help them attract and grow firms that will strengthen and diversify our economy.

 Until the Great Recession hit Estero in 2007 there seemed to be no need for the ECCL to focus on business development.

 Shortly thereafter, the ECCL joined the Bonita Springs Chamber of Commerce and the City of Bonita Springs in forming the Bonita Springs Estero Economic Development Council.
 The BSEEDC has represented the economic development interests of south Lee County well over the last decade.